GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 - **CSV files naming**, the name for each file must follow this rule **subject-activity-trial.csv**:

     - **subject**: name of the subject performing the activity.
 Each subject name must be unique and cannot be a substring of another subject name.
-    - **activity**: label for the activity.
-Each activity label must be unique and cannot be a substring of other activity label.
+    - **activity**: label of the activity.
+Each label must be unique and cannot be a substring of other activity label.
     - **trial**: identifier to specify trial number in case there are multiple records for the same subject and activity.
-This can be the case, e.g. for measures performed under different conditions/scenarios (ideal, usual, abnormal) or movements recorded twice.
+E.g. measures performed under different conditions/scenarios (ideal, usual, abnormal) or movements recorded twice.

 Some valid datasets examples could be:

 - https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/9QDD5J (Harvard dataset)
 - https://archive.ics.uci.edu/ml/datasets/REALDISP+Activity+Recognition+Dataset (Archive-ics dataset)

-**Important recall:** these are the minimum format requirements in terms of data information.
-Although, to make use of the environment you might have to tune the naming of your files or make other small changes.
-There are also included two tunning examples for the already mentioned datasets.
+**Important recall:** these are the format requirements in terms of data information.
+To make use of the environment you might have to tune the naming of your files or make other small changes in the dataframes.
+In fact, this was also the case for the databases mentioned above two tunning examples are included (one each).

 - [Harvard-tunning-example](../tunning/Harvard-tunning-example)
 - [Archive-ics-tunning-example](../tunning/Archive-ics-tunning-example)